 The Elephant Rhinoceros Beetle is a mammoth Scarab beetle that is native to Central America and Mexico.
 The female looks like a typical Scarab, but the male is unique in a few ways.
 Like other Rhino Beetles, the male has two horns that project from the head: one is short and between the eyes, the other is quite long and curved, extending forward like an elephant's trunk and ending in a forked tip.
 These horns are used in battle against other males when competing for a female.
 Two more horns point out and forward from the pronotum ('shoulder' area).
 The head, pronotum, and wing coverings (elytra) of both sexes are covered in fine, short, orange-brown hairs that give it a velvety or flocked appearance.
 These hairs may rub off over time, leaving the beetle completely black.
 Aside from all of these wonderful characteristics, this species' size is really what captures attention.
-It is so large, it may require two hands to hold it.
+It is so large that it may require two hands to hold it.
 Rarely do insects in North America reach sizes that big.

 Because of its remarkable traits, this beetle is often captured by collectors and those seeking trinkets from its body parts.
 In addition to this threat, much of its rain forest habitat is getting developed, so its population numbers are declining.
 Females use decaying logs to lay fertilized eggs.
 Harvesting lumber removes possible nest sites.
 Larvae spend over 2 years underground, just feeding and growing.
 Tilling the ground or removing vegetation destroys the larvae.
 The adult only lives for a few months, leaving little time to reproduce.